Sloan-Crawford/react-meme-generator/README.md

 1. when the app loads for the first time:

-- API call to image flip
+- makes an API call to image flip
 - returns an array of 100 meme images that are the most popular at that time

 2. clicking the 'get a new meme image button':